Our Story

 h

-Ariana Khayamian Co-Founder
+Ariana Khayamian Co-Founder and Board Member

-Peggy Khayamian is co-founder of Beyond Concussion, and a mother of two beautiful children who mean everything to her.
+Peggy Khayamian is co-founder of Beyond Concussion and a mother of two beautiful children who mean everything to her.
 Passionate about helping and caring for people, she strives to offer information and empowerment, so that everyone can look back on their accomplishments with pride and a deeper sense of their own true power.
-In the course of her own family dealing with her daughter’s concussion she found peace and relaxation in helping others in similar situations and raising awareness.
+In the course of her own family dealing with her daughter’s concussion, she found peace and relaxation in helping others in similar situations and raising awareness.
 Peggy is delighted to have put together this support group for all families touched by the invisible pain.

 Join the Community!